Project-Team-ACC-COMP847/Web-Search-Engine/README.md

 # Web-Search-Engine

-How to run the model -----
+How to run the project -----

       -> Git pull https://github.com/Project-Team-ACC-COMP847/Web-Search-Engine/